 - Spend a few minutes browsing documents, surfing online, or doing other activities.

 If you don’t get the “Your PC will automatically restart in one minute” error, this implies there is corruption inside any of the third-party apps.

 To find out the faulty application, you need to normal boot into Windows.
 Follow the above steps again, uncheck the “Safe boot” box followed by Apply then OK.

-Note: Once you sign-in to Windows normally, launch 3rd-party apps one after another and wait for the impact.
-If you can’t figure out this way, you need to uninstall all of them and reinstall them (only if needed).
+Note: Once you sign in to Windows normally, launch 3rd-party apps one after another and wait for the impact.
+If you can’t figure it out this way, you need to uninstall all of them and reinstall them (only if needed).

 Clean SoftwareDistribution Folder

 If the PC restarts automatically inside the Safe Mode as well, delete all the contents inside the SoftwareDistribution folder.
 To do so, browse the below location –